danieltjw/aifutures/README.md

 The Fear of Scarcity that plagued our past has conditioned us to be power-seeking and callous to the suffering of others.
 This amplified by powerful future AI systems can result in a highly toxic environment to human flourishing.

 We should be hopeful that this may not always be the case.
-AI systems
+AI systems channeled to reduce the fear of scarcity can be reduce the need for excessive power seeking behaviour and the use of powerful AI systems to cause suffering.

+Will our fear of scarcity continue to haunt us or will we have the foresight to choose a more promising future?
+This is the biggest choice our generation will have to make.

 ---